johanna-herrmann/files-crud-documentation/web/docs/configuration/general.md

 If no property is set at all, the application defaults to:
 * `crudcr------`-permissions for all directories (Full-Access for owner, create and read permissions for users)
+* files created without login will be owned by everybody
 * in-memory-db is used
 * Logging:
   * No debug logging